 Differences Between Python vs Ruby

-Python and Ruby are a new generation, high-level, server-side scripting languages focusing on simpler, crispier and high-performance codes.
+Python and Ruby are a new generation of high-level, server-side scripting languages focusing on simpler, crispier, high-performance codes.
 Python was developed organically in the scientific community as a prototyping language that could easily be translated into C++ if a prototype worked.
 Python envisages a direct approach to programming.
-In Python, there is only one “best” way to do something.
+There is only one “best” way to do something in Python.
 Ruby focuses on “human-language” programming.
-Its code reads like a verbal language rather than a machine-based one, which makes Ruby popular among programmers, both beginners and experts, alike.
+Its code reads like a verbal language rather than a machine-based one, making Ruby popular among programmers, beginners, and experts alike.

 Let us study much more about Python and Ruby in detail:

-- These are widely used for developing web apps and prototypes, thanks to their standard libraries, persistence support and feature-packed frameworks—Python’s Django framework and Ruby’s Ruby on Rails.
-Both Python and Ruby have interpreted scripting languages, unlike Java, C++ and other compiled languages.
-Although compiled languages tend to run comparatively faster.
+- These are widely used for developing web apps and prototypes, thanks to their standard libraries, persistence support, and feature-packed frameworks—Python’s Django framework and Ruby’s Ruby on Rails.
+Python and Ruby have interpreted scripting languages, unlike Java, C++, and other compiled languages.
+However, compiled languages tend to run comparatively faster.

 - Ruby on Rails is somewhat more popular as a web development tool than Django-Python.
-Python is favored more in the academic and scientific parlance.
+In academic and scientific circles, Python is the preferred language.
 Python aims to make everything obvious to the programmer.

 - It happened long before it was first used for web development.
-Ruby, on the other hand, became a major player specifically because of web development.
+On the other hand, Ruby became a significant player precisely because of web development.
 The Rails framework extended Ruby’s popularity with people developing complex websites.

-- Ruby follows the principle of “least astonishment” and offers myriad ways to do the same thing.
+- Ruby follows the “least astonishment” principle and offers myriad ways to do the same thing.
 These similar methods can have multiple names, which many developers find confusing and frustrating.

 Below are the top 6 comparisons between Python and Ruby: